Unturned3/Microdot/wiki/2_crossToolchain/3_build.md

 features are enabled and usable in the kernel's interface.
 The headers are needed by `busybox` because it implements a lot of its functions by utilizing the kernel's API.
-We have to install the headers first, because installing it later would cause it to remove vital files installed in the `$sysroot` by `musl-libc` and `gcc`.
+We have to install the headers first, because installing it later would cause it to overwrite other files installed in the same location by `gcc`.

 ```bash
 tar -xf linux-4.18.5.tar.gz		# uncompress & untar the package